 The CERN-TH has openings for multiple CERN Fellowships (postdoctoral positions) each year.
 Please check here to apply and get more detailed eligibility information.
 In summary:

 - For nationals of other countries, there are non-member state fellowships.
-The deadline is October 15, 2018 for fellowships starting in 2019 (apply for Non-Member State Postdoc Fellowship Programme (Theoretical Physics)).
+The we expect the deadline to be in October, 2019 for fellowships starting in 2020 (apply for Non-Member State Postdoc Fellowship Programme (Theoretical Physics)).

 CERN-TH Fellowships are normally awarded for a two years and exceptionally for three years.
 On average the number of CERN-TH Fellows present in the member and non-member categories is about 27 and 4, respectively.